P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

 # I - Requirements
 **Sanity check** : The USB Armory shall verify if the USB plugged isn't infected.

-**File transfer** : The USB Armory shall transfer file to the computer to witch it's plugged.
+**File transfer** : The USB Armory shall transfer files to the computer to wich it's plugged.

 **Traffic control** : The USB Armory shall block all forbiden download from the computer.